Creatinine blood testSerum creatinine

 - Loss of body fluid (dehydration)

-- Conditions involving the muscles and the nerves that control them (myasthenia gravis)
+- Conditions involving the muscles and nerves that lead to decreased muscle mass

-There are many other conditions for which the test may be ordered, such as high blood pressure, diabetes or medication overdose.
-Your health care provider will tell you more, if needed.
+There are many other conditions for which the test may be ordered, such as high blood pressure, diabetes, or medicine overdose.
+Your provider will tell you more, if needed.

 Other risks associated with having blood drawn are slight but may include: